shanecookofficial/cse210-03/DESIGNDOC.md

 * Contributed three to four words to puzzle class word list.

 Manuel Cipriano
-* Designing and creating the displayPlayer class.
+* Designing and creating the displayPlayer class
 * Contributed with four words for the list of words to be guessed.(Courage, Continue, Counts, Churchill.)

 Chinemerem Ukeje (Cole)